Auguste Salzmann: Life and career

 In 1853 Salzmann applied for a government assignment for researching the buildings of the Knights Hospitaller from the Island of Rhodes.
-When he departed on 12 December 1853, his actual target wasn't Rhodes anymore, but Jerusalem.
+When he departed on 12 December 1853, his actual target was not Rhodes anymore, but Jerusalem.
 In the meantime he had become interested in a scientific debate regarding, at its core, the age of the walls of Jerusalem.
 The debate had been kicked off in 1852 by de Saulcy, who had expanded on it in his 1853 book, Voyage autour de la Mer Morte (lit.
 'Travels Around the Dead Sea').
 Salzmann, who was acquainted to Saulcy, had a spontaneous change of heart and modified his travel plans: "I have changed my travel destination in the belief of making a true service to science.
 I have researched all the monuments of Jerusalem and photographed mainly those whose origin has been under dispute."
 Salzmann stayed for four months in Jerusalem, gathering almost 200 images, until being forced by a fever to return to France.

 The most prominent images from his photo book Jerusalem, which includes a total of 174 photographs, are without doubt the depictions of architecture details and the excavation findings.
 These he brought back and presented as hard facts in the running dispute of the time.
 Salzmann managed to combine his skills as a painter with his scientific acumen as an archaeologist.
-The publication also contains beautiful views of Jerusalem, the Valley of Josaphat, and Bethlehem.
+The publication also contains views of Jerusalem, the Valley of Josaphat, and Bethlehem.
 Salzmann's images are aesthetically richer when compared, from today's perspective, to the classical approach of his contemporary, Maxime Du Camp.
 The photo book was published in 1856 and marketed for a price which was, at that time, completely out of bounds: over 1400 Francs.
 Less of a commercial success than Du Camp's book, it was mainly targeting an archaeologically interested public whose curiosity in such topics had substantially decreased lately.

 In 1860, the magazine Le Tour du monde published the images as woodcuts.